ruipereirapf/cs50p/README.md

 ## Repository Purpose

 This repository serves as a collection of all the code written during the course.
 It includes every line of code from the exercises and projects, providing a complete reference for the Python programming concepts covered.

+## Contact Information

+Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/ruifernpereira/) for any questions or collaborations.